Create a Report Server Database

 SQL Server 2008 R2

-If you create the report server database on a remote computer, configure the connection to use a domain user account or a service account that has network access.
-If you use a remote SQL Server instance, consider which credentials the report server should use to connect to the instance.
-For more information, see Configure a Report Server Database Connection (SSRS Configuration Manager).
+Creating the report server database on a remote computer requires that you configure the connection to use a domain user account or a service account that has network access.
+If you decide to use a remote SQL Server instance, consider carefully which credentials the report server should use to connect to the SQL Server instance.
+For more information, see Configure a Report Server Database Connection (Native Mode).

-The report server and the SQL Server instance hosting the report server database can be in different domains.
-For internet deployment, it's common practice to use a server that's behind a firewall.
+Report Server and the SQL Server instance hosting the report server database can be in different domains.
+For Internet deployment, it is common practice to use a server that is behind a firewall.
+If you are configuring a report server for Internet access, use SQL Server credentials to connect to the instance of SQL Server that is behind the firewall and use IPSEC to secure the connection.

-When you create a report server database, not all editions of SQL Server can be used to host the database.
-For more information, see Edition requirements for the report server database in SQL Server Reporting Services features supported by its editions.
+When creating a report server database, be aware that not all editions of SQL Server can be used to host the database.
+For more information, see the “Report Server Database Server Edition Requirements” section of Features Supported by the Editions of SQL Server 2012.